dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/da1.md

 [!code-csharp[Main](razor-pages-start/snapshot_sample/RazorPagesMovie/Pages/Movie/Edit.cshtml.cs?name=snippet1&highlight=17-24)]

-The previous code only detects concurrency exceptions when the first concurrent client deletes the movie and the 2nd concurrent client posts changes to the movie (either edit or delete).
+The previous code only detects concurrency exceptions when the first concurrent client deletes the movie, and the second concurrent client posts changes to the movie (either edit or delete).

 To test the `catch` block: